 Ohio Caverns is one of the most popular tourist attractions in the state – for good reason.
 The extensive caverns boast an array of colorful formations, including some in blue, orange and bright whites.
 There are several tours available, including a few that will take you into rooms dubbed “Fantasyland,” “Palace of the Gods” and the “Big Room” because of their unique formations, colors and sizes.

-- Hours: 9 a.m.-5 p.m.
-Memorial Day-mid August, daily; tours run every half hour
+- Hours: 9 a.m.-5 p.m. daily Memorial Day-mid August; tours run every half hour, weather permitting

 Twin Caves is just one of several attractions located within the Spring Mill State Park.
-The park houses four interpretative facilities where families can learn about early pioneer life in the area.
-But for cave fans, there’s a 20-minute boat tour that takes visitors 600 feet into a cave – where you might be able to spy the rare, endangered blind cavefish.
-Note: Reservations are available on daily basis, so staff suggests getting tickets early that day; once the daily slots are filled, no more tickets are sold.
+The park houses four interpretative facilities where families can learn about early pioneer life in the area, including a pioneer village of approximately 22 buildings, like a blacksmith, leatherworker, and operating gristmill.
+But for cave fans, there’s a 20-to-25-minute boat tour that takes visitors 600 feet into a cave – where you might be able to spy the rare, endangered blind cavefish and other creatures.
+Reserve a spot at the inn or campground, too.
+Note: Reservations for cave tours are available on a daily basis, so staff suggests getting tickets early that day; once the daily slots are filled, no more tickets are sold.
 Tickets are not available in advance.
+Must show in person.

-This article was originally published in 2012 and has been updated in 2015 by Kristy Case.
+This article was originally published in 2012 and has been updated in 2016 by Megan Krueger.